dmachard/go-dnscollector/README.md

 *NOTE: The code before version 1.x is considered beta quality and is subject to breaking changes.*

 `DNS-collector` acts as a passive high speed **aggregator, analyzer, transporter and logging** for your DNS messages, written in **Golang**.
-The DNS traffic can be collected and aggregated from simultaneously sources like DNStap streams, network interface or log files.
+The DNS traffic can be collected and aggregated from simultaneously sources like DNStap streams, network interface or log files and redirect them to several destinations with some transformation (filtering, sampling, privacy, ...).
-DNS-collector contains a DNS parser with [`EDNS`](doc/dnsparser.md) options support.
+DNS-collector also contains DNS parser with [`EDNS`](doc/dnsparser.md) support.

 ![overview](doc/overview.png)